There are not many roofing materials that can match the longevity, durability, malleability, flexibility, resiliency, and cost-effectiveness of Zinc.

 Truly unmatched durability, longevity, and classic beauty — that’s what zinc roofing offers to a homeowner. — At $12 to $15 per sq. ft. installed, it is the kind of value that is simply unmatched in all other roofing materials.

-Zinc — Most Amazing Material You Probably Never Heard of
+Zinc — Most Amazing Building Envelope Material You Never Heard of!

-In the US, the whole idea of using Zinc as a roofing material for a house may sound other-worldly.
+In the US, the whole idea of using Zinc as a roofing or cladding material for a house may sound other-worldly.

 Did you know?
 70% of residential roofs in Europe are covered with Zinc.
 In Paris, this number goes up to 85%.